 Skills based, Christ-centered leadership training has become a hallmark of TENTMAKERS and a great compliment to traditional academic schooling.
 Participants learn in a Christ-centered team-led environment from the modeling, discovery and practice of time-tested principles.

 In 1987, Amundson purchased 60 acres on Lake Murphy in the Lake Superior National Forest in northeast Minnesota.
-That became the start of Wilderness North (www.wildn.org).
-Primitive type, summer camp built by college and high school students.
+That became the start of Wilderness North (www.wildn.org). a primitive type, summer camp built by college and high school students.

-Dick reasoned that if he could bring college students there for a week called Discipleship Plunge, they would become friends and introduce TENTMAKERS to their friends in college or university.
+Dick reasoned that if he could bring college students there for a weeklong training event called Discipleship Plunge, they would become friends and introduce TENTMAKERS to their friends in college or university.
 In addition, the powerful training experience equipped college students to establish discipleship-based ministries in colleges and universities throughout the Midwest and beyond.

 Leadership Quest soon followed that was led by the TENTMAKERS youth leaders who brought their high school students.
 This experience was a “plus-factor” that caused youth ministries to grow because it developed student peer leaders.
 Students were inspired to dream, set goals, plan and then organize student-led ministries.